 Joel Harter – Associate Chaplain for Protestant Life

-Joel has a diverse range of experience in teaching, ministry, and community organizing, mostly in Chicago, where he earned his Ph.D. in Religion and Literature from the University of Chicago Divinity School.
-An ordained Congregationalist minister, Joel served as a Religious Advisor at the University of Chicago, where he developed a contemplative Taizé worship service with Protestant and Catholic students and collaborated on multi-faith dialogue events with the Muslim Student Association.
+An ordained Congregationalist minister, Joel has graduate degrees from Harvard Divinity School and the University of Chicago, where he earned his Ph.D. in Religion and Literature.
+Joel served as a Religious Advisor at the University of Chicago, where he developed a contemplative Taizé worship service with Protestant and Catholic students and collaborated on multi-faith dialogue events with the Muslim Student Association.
 In Chicago, Joel also served as the Project Director for Urban Dolorosa, a multicultural effort to organize faith communities to address urban violence, and as an Inerfaith Chaplain for an inner city community hospital.
 Joel believes strongly that Christian diversity is a gift and that multi-faith work includes Christians.
 He develops programs that encourage different Christian groups to come together and that promote balance and spiritual wellness for all students, faculty, and staff.
-A native of West Texas, Joel lives in Burlington with his wife Melody and their two children.
-Joel is an avid Boston Red Sox fan, rides his bike to campus most days, and is working on incorporating Mindfulness into his daily prayer life.
+Joel lives in Burlington with his wife Melody and their two children.